 Benefits of Flexing

-The most obvious benefit of flexing is to practice your routine if you are going to be performing in a bodybuilding competition.
+The most obvious benefit of flexing is to practice your routine.
+This is particularly important if you are going to be performing in a bodybuilding competition.

 The performance side of bodybuilding should not be underestimated.
 Having an incredible physique is never going to be enough to help you win … everyone will have a good body.

 But how you pose will make or break your performance.
-Practicing flexing will really help you in this area.
+Practising flexing will really help you in this area.

-Flexing will also help to maintain muscle or even marginally increase muscle size when it is combined with a well planned training program.
+Flexing will also help to maintain muscle or even marginally increase muscle size.
+But only when it is combined with a well-planned training program.

 Flexing alone is not going to make much of an impact.